Smailov, Yerlan (Baykenovich) (b. Jan. 27, 1951), head of Dzhezkazgan oblast (1996-97).

 Souvanna Phouma, Prince (b.
 Oct.
 7, 1901, Luang Prabang, Laos - d.
 Jan.
-10, 1984, Vientiane, Laos), prime minister of Laos (1951-54, 1956-58, 1960, 1962-75); brother of Prince Phetsarath; nephew of Sisavang Vong.
+10, 1984, Vientiane, Laos), prime minister (1951-54, 1956-58, 1960, 1962-75) and foreign minister (1956-57, 1963-64, 1965-74) of Laos; brother of Prince Phetsarath; nephew of Sisavang Vong.
 One of 23 children of Viceroy Boun Khong, he helped set up a provisional government at the end of World War II.
 The return of French troops drove him into a three-year exile (1946-49).
 During his first term as prime minister he successfully negotiated the country's independence in 1953.
 In his second term he achieved, if only temporarily, one of his basic goals - formation of a "government of national union."
 Afterwards he became ambassador to France (1958-59).
 A moderate conservative and nationalist, he tried to steer a centre course between the various factions within the country and the foreign powers directly or indirectly involved in the affairs of the region.
 In 1960 he led the government for four months before he had to flee to Cambodia.
 Bitter over U.S. intervention on behalf of the Laotian rightists, he set up a new capital at Ban Khangkhai on the Plain of Jars and arranged for Soviet and Chinese aid.
 In 1961 and 1962 a series of meetings between Prince Souphanouvong and Prince Boun Oum led eventually to the Geneva agreement of 1962, which created a coalition government led by Souvanna Phouma.
 His efforts to maintain neutrality were in vain, and he came to lean more and more on the U.S., while the leftist Pathet Lao stepped up its offensive.
 Corruption increased in Laos, as did U.S. and Thai influence.
 As the U.S. withdrew from the region, he led a final coalition in 1974-75.
 After the Communists took over in Saigon, the Pathet Lao quickly established itself in Vientiane, and Souvanna Phouma was retired with the nominal title of government adviser.

 Souvannarath, Prince (b.
 July 8, 1893, Luang Prabang, Laos - d.
 June 23, 1960, Vientiane, Laos), prime minister of Laos (1947-48).